meetkabeershah/meetkabeershah.github.io/_posts/2015-9-29-nerd-player.md

 As nerdspal is built for use in academic field, a new feature called "**Play**" is also being actively merged into the existing platform.

-Currently it can only play questions (and is in beta).
+Currently it can only play questions (and is in non public alpha).